Arctic Monkeys fans have spotted a shake up to the band’s setlist for their first concerts in 2023.

 When do tickets go on sale and is there a pre-sale?

-Arctic Monkeys tickets for the 2023 UK and Ireland tour are now on general sale (30 September), following a pre-sale on Thursday.
+Arctic Monkeys tickets for the 2023 UK and Ireland tour are now on general sale (30 September), following a pre-sale.

 To be eligible for the pre-sale, fans needed to pre-order the band’s seventh album The Car from their official website before 3pm BST on Wednesday (28 September) to get access.
 Unique pre-sale codes were emailed between 5-7pm BST on Wednesday.